jagdishjangid80/nodejs.org/apps/site/pages/en/learn/getting-started/introduction-to-nodejs.md

 # Introduction to Node.js

-Node.js is an open-source and cross-platform JavaScript runtime environment.
-It is a popular tool for almost any kind of project!
+Node.js is a free and cross-platform tool that allows you to run JavaScript code outside the browser.
+It’s used in many types of projects.

-Node.js runs the V8 JavaScript engine, the core of Google Chrome, outside of the browser.
-This allows Node.js to be very performant.
+Node.js runs Google Chrome’s V8 JavaScript engine outside the browser, which makes it very fast.

-A Node.js app runs in a single process, without creating a new thread for every request.
-Node.js provides a set of asynchronous I/O primitives in its standard library that prevent JavaScript code from blocking and generally, libraries in Node.js are written using non-blocking paradigms, making blocking behavior the exception rather than the norm.
+A Node.js app runs in a single process and doesn’t create a new thread for every request.
+Instead, it uses asynchronous input/output features to avoid blocking code.

-When Node.js performs an I/O operation, like reading from the network, accessing a database or the filesystem, instead of blocking the thread and wasting CPU cycles waiting, Node.js will resume the operations when the response comes back.
+When Node.js performs an operation like reading from a file or database, it doesn’t stop everything.
+It continues running and finishes the task once the result is ready.

-This allows Node.js to handle thousands of concurrent connections with a single server without introducing the burden of managing thread concurrency, which could be a significant source of bugs.
+This means Node.js can handle thousands of users at once without slowing down or needing complex thread management.

-Node.js has a unique advantage because millions of frontend developers that write JavaScript for the browser are now able to write the server-side code in addition to the client-side code without the need to learn a completely different language.
+This makes it easier for frontend developers (who already use JavaScript) to write backend code too, without learning a new programming language.

-In Node.js the new ECMAScript standards can be used without problems, as you don't have to wait for all your users to update their browsers - you are in charge of deciding which ECMAScript version to use by changing the Node.js version, and you can also enable specific experimental features by running Node.js with flags.
+With Node.js, you can use the latest JavaScript features because it doesn’t depend on the user's browser.
+You control which version to use by choosing the Node.js version.

 ## An Example Node.js Application